Cracking Toxic Relationship Vocabulary Changing Confusion To Clarity

 “You never listen to me.”

 Put these absolutes to the test.
 Specificity is essential for healthy communication.
 Rather than saying “You always do this,” try describing the particular instance that caused you to feel this way.
-For instance, “When you didn’t reply to my message this morning, I felt ignored.”
+For example, “When you didn’t reply to my message this morning, I felt ignored.”
 This keeps the discussion on the current topic and helps prevent needless conflict.

 3. “You’re Lucky to Have Me”